rte-france/Grid2Op/docs/index.rst

 Any kind of "controller" can be implemented using this framework even though it has been inspired by the "reinforcement learning" community.
-You can implement some heuristic "controllers" (some examples are available in the :sec:`agent-module`), "controllers" that comes from the Optimization community (for example "Optimal Power Flow") or "Model Predictive Control".
+You can implement some heuristic "controllers" (some examples are available in the :ref:`agent-module` module description), "controllers" that comes from the Optimization community (for example "Optimal Power Flow") or
+"Model Predictive Control".
 One of the goal of Grid2Op is to allow everyone to contribute to closing the gap between all these research communities.